csci-1301/csci-1301.github.io/docs/programming_and_computer_usage/installing_software.md

----
-title: Installing Software
+#  Installing Software
----

-# Generalities on Installing Software
+## Generalities on Installing Software

 You probably already installed software in your life, be it [VLC](http://www.videolan.org/), [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/download-app), or [Whatsapp](https://www.whatsapp.com/).
 However, depending on whether you installed it on a phone, a tablet, a computer, and depending on the operating systems (Android, Windows 10, iOS, Ubuntu, etc.) your experience may have varied drastically.